What is drug addiction?

 There’s very little in your life that drug addiction doesn’t affect, which is why treatments designed for long-term abstinence work best.

-How does ketamine therapy help drug addiction?
+How do NAD+ and ketamine therapy help drug addiction?

 Dr. Liang and Dr. Munk recommend ketamine infusion therapy in order to address:

 PAWS can affect you weeks, months, and even years after you stop using the drug.
 Symptoms include depression, anxiety, irritability, sleep disturbances, and impaired cognition.
 By rapidly creating new neural connections, ketamine and NAD+ combination therapy dramatically eliminates or reduces these symptoms.